feljost/fgpt/README.md

 # TO DO's
 - Performance Tweaks
     - Instruction Finetuning DataLoader
+    - ~Base model DataLoader~
     - Fineweb-Edu Download (currently takes multiple hours)
-    - Switch to FlashAttention for faster training
+    - ~Switch to FlashAttention for faster training~
     - Switch to Muon Optimizer
 - Train on much more tokens to abide by Chinchilla Scaling Law
 - Upload model to HuggingFace and deploy in HF-spaces
-- Better visualize and document instruction finetunung
+- Document instruction finetunung
 - Preference-optimizitaion (DPO or other easy to implement approach)